about us

 Graduate Student

-Cassie is a fourth-year graduate student primarily interested in psycholinguistic investigations of syntactic, semantic and pragmatic phenomena.
+Cassie is a fifth-year graduate student primarily interested in psycholinguistic investigations of syntactic, semantic and pragmatic phenomena.
 She is also interested in sociolinguistics and how social information impacts sentence processing and comprehension.
 Her ongoing dissertation work focuses on how gender information in biased nouns and adjectives in English impacts language processing, and how this gender information interacts with other contextual cues. [personal website] [email]

 Rebekah Stanhope